syncfusion-content/blazor-docs/blazor/datagrid/how-to/show-or-hide-spinner.md

 ---
 layout: post
-title: Show or Hide spinner in Blazor DataGrid | Syncfusion
+title: Show or hide spinner in Blazor DataGrid | Syncfusion
-description: Learn here all about Show or Hide spinner in Syncfusion Blazor DataGrid component and more.
+description: Learn here all about how to hide default spinner and show customize spinner in Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid
 documentation: ug